optimuslib/optimus/README.md

 python3 <file_name.py>
 ```

-* Depending on the config of your machine's OS, you may need to run the above docker commands as a super user. *
+*Note: depending on the config of your machine's OS, you may need to run the above docker commands as a super user.*

 ## Documentation
 Examples are available on the `notebook` directory.
 Automatically generated documentation of the Python API